 [A world of Karst Pavement and glaciers as we trudge back up to Hector Pass.
 Hector Glacier at left is retreating fast. ++]

 [Yikes!
-Many of these fissures exist amongst the Karst Pavement - be careful if you're hiking in the dark here.]
+Many of these fissures exist among the Karst Pavement - be careful if you're hiking in the dark here.]

 From the pass we descended easily to the lower headwall where we descended across Hector Creek rather than the more difficult cliffs on skier's right.
 There was still exposure here but not as severe as our ascent route.
 The final march through the forest next to Hector Creek was a very pleasant way to end our trip.